-You: So, how was school today?
+You: “So, how was school today?”

-Your kid: Fine, I guess.
+Your kid: “Fine, I guess.”

-You: Well, what did you learn?
-What did you do?
+You: “Well, what did you learn?
+What did you do?”

-Your kid: Nothing
+Your kid: “Nothing.”

-You: Really?
+You: “Really?
 Eight entire hours have elapsed since I last spoke to you.
 It was morning, and now, magically, it’s the afternoon.
-And not one thing — not one single thing — occurred in the 480 minutes between then and now?
+Not one thing — not one single thing — occurred in the 480 minutes between then and now?”

 Your kid: *shrugs*

-Getting information about the school day from a child who has their eye toward a post-school snack, a little homework and, if the gods and their parents are kind, an hour or so of Mario Maker, often feels like an exercise in futility and espionage.
+Getting information about the school day from a child who’s attention is most likely focused on a snack, a little homework and, if the gods and their parents are kind, an hour or so of Mario Maker, often feels like an exercise in futility and espionage.

 But if you try to get them to elaborate, they’ll clam up quick.
 Don’t they know that you’re just trying to ensure they don’t grow up to sell speakers out of the back of a truck by valuing their education and investing in their futures through the magic of vital parental involvement?

 Yeah, they probably don’t.
 Can you really blame them?
 They’re usually all schooled out by the time you get them back, and the last thing that they want to do is provide an expository oral report about the trivialities of their day.

-But you should keep trying, because there’s a whole slew of evidence to suggest that parental involvement is key to a child’s educational success.
+Even so, you should keep trying, because there’s a whole slew of evidence to suggest that parental involvement is key to a child’s educational success.
 Being genuinely interested and invested in what they’re learning definitely qualifies.